 Quick tips (or how to land a job!)

 - Apply in the early fall for the best choice of locations for the following year.

 - Be open to assignments in different parks statewide.

 - Consider volunteering October through April, or in a central or eastern Oregon location.

 - Try a longer term winter assignment (November – February)

 - Remember that first impressions happen all the time, not just during an interview.
 Make sure you have a positive, helpful attitude.

-Be sure we know how to reach you with day and night phone numbers, e-mails, and message phones.
-Be sure you inform the Portland business office when you have a change of address or phone.
+We'll need to know how to reach you with both home and cell phone numbers, e-mails while you're traveling, or any message phone when you can't be reached.
+Be sure you inform our central business office at 800-551-6949 when you have a change of address or phone.
+Thanks!